mintapi/mintapi/README.md

 You must pass them as arguments directly or through a keyring.
 <!-- Can we get an example of this? -->

+For help, or just to chat with fellow mintapi users, please [join us on Discord](https://discord.gg/YjJEuJRAu9)! :)

 ## Complete Setup
 ### MFA Authentication Methods
 You can handle MFA in one of two ways: email or TOTP